Integrated Principal Components Analysis: Covariance Estimators for iPCA

-As a result of this important practical advantage and the global convergence guarantee, we strongly recommend using the multiplicative Frobenius estimator in most integrated data problems.
-While we have yet to prove statistical guarantees for the multiplicative Frobenius estimator, the strong empirical performance of the multiplicative Frobenius estimator, seen next in Section~\ref{sec:empirical_results}, firmly supports this recommendation.
-Even in the sparse setting (see Figure~\ref{fig:sparse}), the multiplicative Frobenius estimator performs only slightly worse than the additive $L_1$ iPCA estimators, empirically demonstrating its robustness and applicability to a diverse array of problems.
+As a result of its global convergence guarantee and the reduced complexity in tuning fewer penalty parameters, we strongly recommend using the multiplicative Frobenius estimator in practice.
+Though we have yet to prove statistical guarantees for the multiplicative Frobenius estimator, the strong empirical performance of the multiplicative Frobenius estimator, seen next in Section~\ref{sec:empirical_results}, firmly supports this recommendation.
+Even in the sparse setting (see Figure~\ref{fig:sparse}), the multiplicative Frobenius estimator performs only slightly worse than the additive $L_1$ iPCA estimators, for which we have proved subspace consistency guarantees (see Appendix~\ref{sec:s_consistency}).
+This empirically demonstrates the robustness and applicability of the multiplicative Frobenius estimator to a diverse array of problems.